-The whole exhaust gas emitted from the tail pipe of test motorcycle shall be flowed into the CVS system and the adequate volume to analyse the diluted exhaust mixture (e.g. 50 I to 100 I) shall be collected in the bag.
-For compression ignition engines, the sampling gas shall be taken at the position at which the exhaust gas is adequately mixed with the dilution air.
-For compression ignition engines and in the case of a CVS system equipped with a heat exchanger, the diluted exhaust mixture used for the THC concentration analysis shall be collected upstream of the heat exchanger.
+The whole exhaust gas emitted from the tail pipe of the test moped shall be flowed into the CVS system, and the adequate volume to analyse the diluted exhaust mixture (e.g. 50 L - 100 L) shall be collected in the bag.